Thomas More: Religious polemics

 In 1520 the reformer Martin Luther published three works in quick succession: An Appeal to the Christian Nobility of the German Nation (Aug.), Concerning the Babylonish Captivity of the Church (Oct.), and On the Liberty of a Christian Man (Nov.).
-In these books, Luther set out his doctrine of salvation through grace alone, rejected certain Catholic practices, and attacked abuses and excesses within the Catholic Church.
+In these books, Luther set out his doctrine of salvation through faith alone, rejected certain Catholic practices, and attacked abuses and excesses within the Catholic Church.
 In 1521, Henry VIII formally responded to Luther's criticisms with the Assertio, written with More's assistance.
 Pope Leo X rewarded the English king with the title "Fidei defensor" ("Defender of the Faith") for his work combating Luther's heresies.

 Martin Luther then attacked Henry VIII in print, calling him a "pig, dolt, and liar".
-At the king's request, More composed a rebuttal: the Responsio ad Lutherum was published at the end of 1523.
+At the King's request, More composed a rebuttal: the Responsio ad Lutherum was published at the end of 1523.
 In the Responsio, More defended papal supremacy, the sacraments, and other Church traditions.
 More, though considered "a much steadier personality", described Luther as an "ape", a "drunkard", and a "lousy little friar" amongst other epithets.
 Writing under the pseudonym of Gulielmus Rosseus, More tells Luther that:

 for as long as your reverend paternity will be determined to tell these shameless lies, others will be permitted, on behalf of his English majesty, to throw back into your paternity's shitty mouth, truly the shit-pool of all shit, all the muck and shit which your damnable rottenness has vomited up, and to empty out all the sewers and privies onto your crown divested of the dignity of the priestly crown, against which no less than the kingly crown you have determined to play the buffoon.